Gl1tch-D3v/Multi-Code-Package1/README.md

 # Multi-Code-Package1
-2 codes in 1 pack, yay
+2 codes in 1 pack, in python